MEALI PRIMARY SCHOOL

 Despite their many hardships, these children have the same aspirations as other children.
 They want to be teachers, doctors, policemen, computer experts, etc.

 By removing some of the obstacles and improving their educational environment, Friends of Meali International has already seen a significant increase in the proportion of students qualify for secondary school!
 We are continuing to support these deserving young people with advanced English preparation and scholarship assistance for secondary school, and boarding school sponsorships for a few exceptional performers.
-And we are enhancing our partnership with Meali’s parents to help ensure continuation of the school lunch program, campus security, various maintenance items, pay for extra teachers, our cultural exchange with The Shady Hill School sixth grade, and special programs to inspire learning, stimulate academic curiosity, and broaden these children’s horizons.
+And we are enhancing our partnership with Meali’s parents to help ensure continuation of the school lunch program, campus security, various maintenance items, pay for extra teachers, and special programs to inspire learning, stimulate academic curiosity, and broaden these children’s horizons.